mayyu9/React-recipes/README.md

   lint-staged:
   this library also helps in the precommit workflow but using this library we will recheck only the file which got modified and not the rest.

+  Devserver configuration is usefull when we have route which webpack tries to resolve by using the express server and get 404 response.
+    historyApiFallback: true, webpack does is, whenever it encounters 404, then it re-routes it the request to index.html which will allow react to make the routing. example is routing to favourites.

   React-Router V4:

     BrowserRouter:  this component use html5 history API, to keep UI in sync with a URL. that means when URL's changes, react notice it and re-renders his content and also enables us to change the URL from inside the react code.
     Inside the BrowserRoute, we create routes. the route renders some UI if path matches.

-  Devserver configuration is usefull when we have route which webpack tries to resolve by using the express server and get 404 response.
-    historyApiFallback: true, webpack does is, whenever it encounters 404, then it re-routes it the request to index.html which will allow react to make the routing. example is routing to favourites.
+    Switch:
+    this component allows us to handle when no route is matching. switch component is react-router helper component that makes it possible to render just one route of the one that you define.

+    Redirects:
+    it is pretty straight forward, its just a way of saying that when a user goes to particular user it should redirect to a new one. redirect component allows us to do it declarative way, it takes two parameters, one is FROM(where) property and another is TO(Target) property.